 have a higher bioavailability than smoked products

-2. have a higher bioavailability than orally administered products.
+, which have a higher bioavailability than orally administered products

 Ingesting oral cannabis products during a (high-fat) meal generally results in a higher bioavailability than when taking them on an empty stomach.
 This is also the case for other medications.
 For example, take into consideration the drug Nilotinib.
 It is used to treat a type of blood cancer called chronic myeloid leukemia (CML).
 The drug is strongly advised to be taken without food.
 Intake with food can result in overdose related effects, as Nilotinib has cardiovascular side effects, such as high blood pressure or an irregular heartbeat.1